Fairblock/ArbitrumContracts/Readme.md

 ```
 #### 4. Private Key Setup
 You will need a private key to interact with the blockchain.
 You can replace the <PRIVATE_KEY> placeholder in the scripts.

-#### 5. Network Configuration
-By default, the contracts are deployed on the Sepolia Arbitrum Rollup network.
-You can modify the RPC URL in the test scripts to deploy the contracts on a different network if needed.

 ### Running Tests